 Vince's passion for music began when, as a toddler during the second world war, he would sing along with his father who played the piano.
 Vince's grandmother saw the potential in his voice and enrolled him in her church choir where, within three years he became a soloist.

 Singing in his local church choir lead to Vince appearing in local pantomimes and talent shows and forming a skiffle group named "The Vagabonds".
-They were coaxed into entering The World Skiffle Championship, which was broadcast live on BBC TV, and came second.
+They were coaxed into entering The World Skiffle Championship which was broadcast live on BBC TV, and he came second.

 Following success in the "World Skiffle Championships", The Vagabonds were invited to appear at The 2i's Coffee Bar in London's West End.
 The bar was the place to be seen and it lead to a theatre appearance where Vince was spotted by Tommy Steele's manager Larry Parnes